currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       ### none
-      For performance reasons, no comparable pipe exists in Angular.
+      For performance reasons, no comparable pipe exists in Currin.
 Do all your filtering in the component.
 If you need the same filtering code in several templates, consider building a custom pipe.

     </td>